radiometrics

 -

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-The terrestrial dose rate grid is derived as a linear combination of the filtered K, U and Th grids.
-A low pass filter is applied to this grid to generate the filtered terrestrial dose rate grid.
-This GSWA Mt Anderson McLarty Hills North Canning 3 Doserate Grid Geodetic has a cell size of 0.00081 degrees (approximately 88m) and shows the terrestrial dose rate of the Mt Anderson - McClarty Hills, WA, 2009 (North Canning 3).
-The data used to produce this grid was acquired in 2009 by the WA Government, and consisted of 99192 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+This radiometric thorium grid has a cell size of 0.00048 degrees (approximately 50m) and shows thorium element concentration of the NSW DMR, Discovery 2000, Area X, Inverell, NSW in units of parts per million (or ppm).
+The data used to produce this grid was acquired in 2002 by the NSW Government, and consisted of 29054 line-kilometres of data at 250m line spacing and 60m terrain clearance.

 -

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This Mt Anderson - McClarty Hills, WA, 2009 (North Canning 3) (P1212), radiometric line data, AWAGS levelled were acquired in 2009 by the WA Government, and consisted of 99192 line-kilometres of data at 400m line spacing and 60m terrain clearance.
-To constrain long wavelengths in the data, an independent data set, the Australia-wide Airborne Geophysical Survey (AWAGS) airborne magnetic data, was used to control the base levels of the survey data.
-This survey data is essentially levelled to AWAGS.
+This radiometric uranium grid has a cell size of 0.00048 degrees (approximately 50m) and shows uranium element concentration of the NSW DMR, Discovery 2000, Area X, Inverell, NSW in units of parts per million (or ppm).
+The data used to produce this grid was acquired in 2002 by the NSW Government, and consisted of 29054 line-kilometres of data at 250m line spacing and 60m terrain clearance.